When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

 \subsection{Implementation Details}

-To implement studied RTS strategies, following state-of-the-art Ekstazi~\cite{DBLP:conf/issta/GligoricEM15} and HyRTS~\cite{DBLP:conf/icse/Zhang18}, we leverage on-the-fly bytecode instrumentation with ASM~\cite{ASM} and Java Agent~\cite{javaagent} for lightweight test dependency collection at the class/method/statement level on the buggy programs.\Comment{ , and leverage smart CheckSums~\cite{DBLP:conf/issta/GligoricEM15} for fast change computation.} For all studied APR systems, we modify their source code to collect patch/test execution results with different RTS strategies and validation settings.
+To implement studied RTS strategies, following state-of-the-art Ekstazi~\cite{DBLP:conf/issta/GligoricEM15} and HyRTS~\cite{DBLP:conf/icse/Zhang18}, we leverage on-the-fly bytecode instrumentation with ASM~\cite{ASM} and Java Agent~\cite{javaagent} for lightweight test dependency collection at the class/method/statement level on buggy programs.\Comment{ , and leverage smart CheckSums~\cite{DBLP:conf/issta/GligoricEM15} for fast change computation.} For all studied APR systems, we modify their source code to collect patch/test execution results with different RTS and validation settings.
+We only keep the compilable patches (85\% compilation rate) in our experiments as RTS strategies cannot be applied to un-executable patches.
+For each system, we try up to three re-executions for failed/error repair attempts.
 In all RQs, we schedule all originally-failed tests prior to originally-passed tests, which is also the common practice of all recent APR systems because the former are more likely to fail again on patches.
+For each APR system, we mainly follow the same configurations (such as timeout and JDK version) as its original publication.
+We manually modified all studied APR systems to collect the detailed patch execution information required by unified debugging and ensured our modified versions did not impact underlying tool functionality.
+Each system used original time settings suggested by the original papers.
+Each tool was executed using the same JDK version found in the tool’s original publication, allowing us to obtain repair execution results as close as possible to the tool’s original results.

 From RQ1 to RQ4, within the originally-failed tests or the originally-passed tests, we prioritize them by their default lexicographical order to eliminate the impact of different test execution orders.
+Our data is available at~\cite{ourwebsite}, including patch results and impact on repair effectiveness of all studied APR tools.